More needs to be done to increase autism awareness

 She singles out Irondequoit as an autism-friendly town that sought her assistance in training law enforcement personnel and town officials.
 Webster, Greece and Gates town representatives have worked with Jones and The Autism Council, too.

-The council and its volunteer staff works to eliminate the stigma associated with autism by creating viable opportunities for inclusion, employment and social activities through support services and advocacy for those on the autism spectrum.
+The council and its volunteer staff works to eliminate the stigma associated with autism by creating viable opportunities for inclusion, employment and social activities through disability respite support services and advocacy for those on the autism spectrum.

 In 2015, Jones began a yearly job fair for those with autism.
 Like most everything in the pandemic, it’s virtual this year.